XLS Considered Harmful

 }

-In XLS, the compiler is doing all the "easy work" of taking care of latency insensitive interfaces while defering all the "hard work" to the designer.
+In summary, in XLS, the compiler is doing all the "easy work" of taking care of latency insensitive interfaces while deferring all the "hard work" of control-flow design to the engineer.

 One Should Trust Synthesis

 The major selling point of XLS is its automatic pipelining capabilities.
 It uses a delay estimation model for a particular technology (currently ASAP7) to automatically insert pipeline stages and cut critical paths.
-However, this is a completely useless technique.
+However, pushing pipelining decisions into the frontend can be hard to justify when the downstream flow already performs retiming/physical optimization based on real timing constraints, especially when the frontend delay model diverges from post-synthesis/post-P&R reality.

 For latency-insensitive interfaces, queues between ports already introduce extra stages that break up long combinational paths.
 For combinational logic, traditional synthesis tools generally perform superior retiming.
 And since XLS ultimately emits Verilog, the downstream synthesis tool will run retiming on the block anyway.